The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Description:

-There will be cases where you will be unable to Shadow of Death twice during Shroud and Harvest Moon either isn’t available, or will need to be used later.
+There will be cases when you will be unable to Shadow of Death twice during Shroud and Harvest Moon either is not available or will need to be used later.
 It could be an untimely boss jump, weird re-opener, or a forced buff hold period.
 The goal for these situations is to at least extend the first Lemure phase by one Shadow of Death, so entering Shroud with sub-30s on Death’s Design is optimal.
 The position of the Shadow of Death is variable, but ideally you want to use it right before you will use Arcane Circle.
 This variation is the weakest of our burst options, since your last Communio can miss a good chunk of raid buffs.

 Sometimes, if the fight allows it, it may be better to just correct your Death’s Design timer and go for a default double Shroud window.
 This can be accomplished at the cost of only 10 Soul, which means fights that end with 40 or less Soul can do this without worrying about punishment.